TheLycorisRadiata/game_unity_treasureventure/README.md

 ---

-## ADDITIONAL FEATURES
+## ADDITIONAL FEATURES TO DO

 - Double jump.
-- Defeat enemies, for instance by jumping on top of them.
+- Defeat enemies, for instance by jumping on top of them or using a sword.
 - Enemies that follow the player.
 - Quicksand: ground that deals damage and it slows down the player as they try to get away.
 - Setting difficulty in sub-menu (static/moving platforms, etc).
 This sub-menu is open at launch instead of letting the player guess its existence.
 - Water (floating, swimming).
+- Modular level layout with procgen instead of a hardcoded one.